-- 1 The speaking tests take place in the period before the main examination series as notified on the timetable.
-Each Centre decides on a convenient period within these dates to conduct the speaking tests. - 2 Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3 Centres must adhere to dates for completion of the speaking tests and for the receipt of marks and recordings, to allow sufficient time for external moderation.
-It is vital that material does not arrive late. - 4 Centres with 30 or fewer candidates should normally just use one examiner.
-Each Centre selects its own examiner.
-This is normally a teacher within the English Language department, but could be someone local from outside the Centre.
+- 1. The speaking tests take place in the period before the main examination series, as notified on the timetable.
+Each Centre decides on a convenient period within these dates for its speaking tests.
+It is recommended that the tests are conducted within one week to allow sufficient time for a single examiner to conduct all of the tests.
+See Section 4 below. - 2.
+Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3.
+Centres must adhere to dates for completion of the speaking tests and for the receipt of mark sheets and recordings at Cambridge to allow sufficient time for external moderation.
+It is vital that material does not arrive late. - 4.
+For Centres with 30 or fewer candidates, there should normally be just one examiner.
+Each Centre will select its own examiner.
+This is normally a teacher within the English Language Department, but could be someone local from outside the Centre.
 A group of neighbouring Centres might choose the same teacher to conduct all their tests; in such a case each Centre is still responsible for submitting properly completed forms and samples.
-Cambridge is not responsible for any fees agreed. - Centres with more than 30 candidates may use more than one examiner (applying the ratio of an additional examiner for each 30 candidates).
-If using more than one examiner, internal moderation must be carried out by the Centre so that a common standard is applied to all candidates. - 5 Centres entering candidates for the examination will receive a set of speaking test cards, notes about administration and forms for entering marks.
-Teachers/examiners responsible for conducting the oral tests should familiarise themselves with these materials before the tests take place.
-The speaking test cards must remain confidential and must be kept in a secure place by the Centre until the end of the examination period.
+Cambridge is not responsible for any fees agreed.

+Centres with more than 30 candidates may use more than one examiner (applying the ratio of an additional examiner for each 30 candidates).
+If using more than one examiner, internal moderation must be carried out by the Centre so that a common standard is applied to all candidates.